Skip to main content

 How variables are used

-• Dev server — variables are injected into the WebContainer’s environment before the dev server starts.
+• Dev server — variables are written to the sandbox’s .env file before the dev server starts.
 Your Vite or Next.js app can read them via import.meta.env.VITE_* or process.env.*.

 • Deploy — when you publish to Cloudflare Pages, user variables are bundled into the build environment.
 Secrets are passed as encrypted Cloudflare environment variables.